mingyao1993/cloudrun-api/README.md

 The main features of this repository include:

-- Deployment of a single service housing two distinct API endpoints.
+- Local CLI deployment of a single service housing two distinct API endpoints via GCP CloudBuild.
 - The first endpoint functions as a fundamental health check.
-- The second endpoint facilitates an asynchronous, straightforward fund transfer process.
+- The second endpoint facilitates an asynchronous, fund transfer transaction process.
 This process seamlessly integrates the PubSub messaging service and the Datastore NoSQL document database for efficient communication and data storage.

 ## Prerequisite